-Sciatica is a common type of pain that affects the sciatic nerve.
+Sciatica is a common type of pain that affects the sciatic nerve, but can be taken care of through a Chiropractor in Dallas.
 It is a large nerve that extends from the lower back down the back of both legs.

 About 4 out of every ten people suffer from sciatica at some point in their life.
 Anything that puts pressure on the sciatic nerve or irritates it can cause pain that shoots down the back of one buttock or thigh.
 There are different types and levels of sciatica pain.
 Individuals with sciatica can feel mild to sharp pain, burning sensation, numbness, tingling, weakness, or severe discomfort.